-NFL Rumors: Redskins ‘Open To Dealing’ Trent Williams, Josh Norman
+NESN

 The NFL trade deadline is fast approaching, and the Redskins seem ready to deal.

-Washington reportedly now is “open to dealing” Trent Williams, according to NFL Network’s Ian Rapoport, a major turnaround from the team’s original stance.
+Washington reportedly now is “open to dealing” Trent Williams, according to NFL Media’s Ian Rapoport, a major turnaround from the team’s original stance.
 The Browns appear to be a “potential suitor” at the moment.

 According to NFL Network’s Tom Pelissero, the Redskinds reportedly have put a second-round pick on the table in exchange for the star tackle.